tantan34567/tantan34567.github.io/_pages/about.md

 My research interests focus on digital governance, AI-enabled government services, and AI-driven decision support systems.
 As the digital era approaches, governments are facing new challenges and opportunities.
-I am interested in how advanced technologies and AI can be utilised to improve government governance and public services.
+I am interested in how advanced technologies and AI can be utilized to improve government governance and public services.

 # Contact me
 jianxitan3-c@my.cityu.edu.hk